clmarr/DiaSim/README.rules.md

 # README.rules :

-This file details how to properly construct a cascade file so that it can be read by DiaSym.
+This file details how to properly construct a cascade file so that it can be read by DiaSim.

 The file should be a ".txt" file, with each non-blank and non-commented line consisting of either a rule or a stage flag.